kkkhansa/Exergame_LSTM_Stroke/README.md

 4 June 2025:
 1. Add debugging for gesture control

+10 June 2025:
+1. Add new model
+2. Add hand gesture control

 ## Improvement needed (4 June 2025)
-1. Connect the predicted gesture into keymap (character control) (Partially done, need adjustment)
-2. Optional: fix tiles to center
+1. Optional: fix tiles to center

 ## Notes
 The hand gesture used in this exergame is based on stroke patients needs, focusing on MMT 3-5.
 Further development needed.